 - The borrower has the flexibility under such an arrangement to decide and propose a balloon or residual payment towards the end of the loan period.
 This helps to lower the monthly payments.
 A balloon payment is an amount that is not paid until the end of the agreement.
-This means, the more the balloon payment, the less will be the monthly repayments.
+This means that the more the balloon payment, the less will be the monthly repayments.
 However, a higher balloon payment may raise the interest payment you make over the loan period.
 This is because you will not be repaying a sizable portion of the principal amount with the monthly payments.
-So while deciding the overall interest cost and cash flow need to be considered.
+So, the overall interest cost and cash flow need to be considered while deciding.

 - Borrowers can get certain tax benefits with this type of financing.